 • Avoid under-wires

-Buy a few different sizes ahead of time.
+Buy a few different bra sizes ahead of time.
 The size and shape of your breasts will change, and you may find that your bra size is different.

 Your doctor may prescribe pain medications for your recovery.
 These will help with the pain and help you relax.
 If you have any questions or concerns about your pain management, talk to your doctor.
-Most doctors prescribe pain medication for the first week of recovery.
+Most surgeons prescribe pain medication for the first week of recovery.

-Two to Three Weeks
+Two to Three Weeks After Breast Lift Surgery

 You will notice the shape and size of your breasts starting to improve in about two weeks.
 This will continue as time passes.
-The swelling will go down, your incisions will continue to heal, and your coloring will go back to normal.
+The swelling will go down, your incisions will continue to heal, and your breast skin coloring will go back to normal.

 Your doctor will check on the symmetry of your breasts.
 If there is a slight asymmetry between them, a minor procedure corrects the problem.
 The nipple may need repositioning.
 You may need other adjustments, but these can wait until you’re fully recovered.

-When to Resume Normal Activities
+When to Resume Normal Activities?

-Most doctors will tell you to plan on at least a week of recovery time, sometimes it can take up to three.
+Most doctors will tell you to plan on at least a week of breast lift recovery time, but sometimes it can take up to three.
 Depending on the nature of your job, you might be able to return to work after a week.
 Social outings and other light activities can also be resumed after a week or so.
 Avoid strenuous activity such as exercise or any lifting for four weeks.

 One Month After Surgery

+The result of a breast lift surgery is raiesed and firmer breasts.
 While you can maintain noticeable results long-term with diet and fitness, this is not a permanent procedure.
 Factors such as natural aging and changes in weight can cause your breasts to sag again.
 However, there is a follow-up procedure some women choose to undergo that is not as invasive to improve the look of their breasts.